WavesWho/WavesWho/README.md

 • **I don't want to join your parties** unless you are a known friend. **So don't send me your invites** to an "fpe party" or "murder drones party", I want none of that.

-• Taken by a man who loves me and I love him too!!
-Yippee Yippee!! ^_^
+• I'm not taken but I am not interested in relationships.

-• I am 18 years old, so my topics with minors are limited and I will block you if you don't respect my boundaries ^_^
+• I am 19 years old, so my topics with minors are limited and I will block you if you don't respect my boundaries ^_^
    > Do NOT discuss any nsfw topics with me, even if its a joke **if you are a minor.**

+• **I Yumeship Yosef and I am a non-sharing yumeshipper!!**

+• I am free to block anyone who makes me uncomfortable.

-[Updated in: 1/5/2026] (If over a month, its outdated.)
+[Updated in: 8/6/2026] (If over a month, its outdated.)

 ━━━━━━━━༻❁༺━━━━━━━━